dmitchell28/Python-Scratchpad/README.md

-# The DMitch Data Analysis List
+# The DMitch List: Python, Data Analysis, and ML Resources
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A curated list of links related to data analysis in python